DonSaul/CLPLDOTNETTASKS/Homework-4/readme.md

-# Homework 4 - Text File Analysis
+# Homework 4 Part B - Text File Analysis

 ## Overview
 This C# program is designed to read a text file and perform various analyses on its contents.
 It reads all lines from a specified text file into an array of strings, where each array item represents one line from the file.
 The program then performs the following tasks: